 A: OK, NOW we can begin to address that question.
 Please keep reading.
 Prices are subject to change.

-Fuselage kits are available right now.
+Fuselage parts kits are available right now.
 However, these kits will require that you obtain various items from Aircraft Spruce (hardware) or other sources (a well known company in Oregon) until we get 100% caught up with production of everything.
-Our fuselage kits currently have ALL of the stamped aluminum parts, many other small parts, and skins are being worked on now.
-You will need to add various aluminum angle pieces and make your own aluminum floorboards and other simple pieces that are flat sheet.
+Our fuselage kits currently have ALL of the stamped aluminum parts, many of the other small, or difficult to fabricate, parts.
+You will need to add various aluminum angle pieces and make your own aluminum floorboards and other simple pieces that are made from flat sheet.

-Finishing kits these are readily available.
-We have ALL of the necessary fiberglass spinners, wingtips, cowlings, and other fairings.
+Finishing kits these are fully available.
+We have ALL of the necessary fiberglass parts, wingtips, cowlings, and other fairings.
 We even have a new round inlet cowling available.
 Canopy kits for slider and flopper are available.
-Sliders are about $3800 and floppers about half that.
-Other fiberglass parts are roughly the same price as competitors so I won’t list them here.
+Sliders are about $4200 and floppers about half that.
+Other fiberglass parts are roughly the same price as competitors so I won’t list them all here.
 Many are listed in the SHOP page.

 Gear legs the biggest single cost difference between the F1/F4 airframes and other similar planes is in the titanium landing gear.
-A set of gear legs is $3150/pair for the titanium only.
+A set of gear legs is above $4000/pair for the titanium only.
 However, when you compare with other types, you get what you pay for.
 Our gear legs and engine mounts are virtually bulletproof.
-If you break something in these items, you probably crashed, or very close to it.
+If you break something here, you probably crashed, or very close to it.
 These parts are worth it.

-Conclusion You’ll probably spend 10-20% more for an F1/F4 airframe than you would for a similar RV-8 airframe.
+Conclusion You’ll probably spend about 20% more for an F1/F4 airframe than you would for a similar RV-8 airframe.
 The other costs, engine, prop, paint, avionics, should be comparable.
-For this extra 10-20%, you’ll get a GREAT looking, strong airframe with great landing gear.
+For this extra 20%, you’ll get a GREAT looking, strong airframe with great landing gear.
 It’s your money.
 What’s in your hangar?

 And two final comments.
 Thanks for reading this far.
 It is greatly appreciated.
 If you’re seriously thinking about ordering any of the kits talked about above, send Vince an email at firstname.lastname@example.org or contact us by phone, or even by snail mail.
 We’ll need a shipping address, and I’m pretty sure that most guys will want to talk to us directly.
 We’ll send you plenty of phone numbers in our emails.
 We’re actually really easy to get in touch with.